pushhub/fucktrump/README.md

 - Go to https://app.statuscake.com/Try/ sign up, it should ask you for the URL put the same as specified for UptimeRobot
 - Go to https://app.statuscake.com/YourStatus2.php and click the gear 'settings' button next to your domain
 - Under 'Select test type' select 'HEAD'
-- For 'Check rate' select 5 Min
+- For 'Check rate' select 5 Min.
 - Under the 'HTTP communications options' pocket, click the [x] on the 204 status to remove it from the list of statuses that will generate an alert
-- Scroll down and click 'Save Now'
+- Scroll down and click 'Save Now.'
 - Run `heroku logs --tail` to make sure the pinger is working.

 ## FreshPing
 Another free http checker, the more the marrier but I've only needed UptimeRobot so far:

 - Go to https://www.freshworks.com/website-monitoring/ and fill out the form, it asks for the website up front so put in the URL of the heroku app and email address then click 'Start Monitoring.'
-- Click skip on the "Setup your profile" form that it presents
+- Click skip on the "Setup your profile" form that it presents.
-- Click on the monitor for your heroku app, and when the page loads click 'edit app'
+- Click on the monitor for your heroku app, and when the page loads click 'edit app.'
-- Click the 1 minute check interval button then click 'Edit check' to save the form
+- Click the 1 minute check interval button then click 'Edit check' to save the form.
-- Fresh pinger should now be ponging
+- Fresh pinger should now be ponging.